 - Johann Strauss II's Godmother Anna Köppel

-- Five More Unknown Godchildren of Joseph Haydn
+- Five More Unknown Godchildren of Haydn

 - The Chess Master Karl Hamppe: A Short Biography